KxSystems/docs/docs/cloud/aws/app-a-ebs.md

 ---
 title: Elastic Block Store (EBS) – Appendix A of Migrating a kdb+ HDB to Amazon EC2 – Cloud – kdb+ and q documentation
 description: Seven variants of the Elastic Block Service (EBS) are all qualified by kdb+. gp2, gp3, io1, io2, and io2 Block Express are SSD-based volumes that offer different price/performance points, st1 and sc1 are traditional HDD-based volumes.
 Unlike ephemeral SSD storage, EBS-based storage can be dynamically provisioned to any other EC2 instance via operator control.
 So this is a candidate for on-demand HDB storage.
-author: Glenn Wright, Boni Bruno
+authors: [Glenn Wright, Boni Bruno]
+date: March 2018
-Original date: March 2018, update: July 20, 2021
+update: 20 July 2021
 keywords: Amazon, AWS, EC2, HDB, cloud, ebs, kdb+
 ---
 # Appendix A - Elastic Block Store (EBS)